creativeArtie/ChainerJS/README.md

 * `write(field, value)` is either: (a) create a field with a value or (b) set a field with a value and call its listeners.
 * `read(field, updater)` opens a way for a presentater to send updates.
 When there is an update the updater will be called.
 * `share(field, value)` is either: (a) send data to models listening to it or (b) opens a function that another model can call this model
-* `refer(field, updater)` listen to another model and allowed to call its function if the value store is one.
+* `refer(id, updater)` listen to another model and allowed to call its function if the value store is one.
-* `get(field)` get the value from another model without listen to it.
+* `use(id)` get the value from another model without listen to it.
 This is lighter function call then `refer`

 ##Server
 TODO not yet desgined